vdlm/meetups/Meetups/Meetup_25/README.md

 by Thomas Lidy (Musimap) [[Slides](./slides/25th_DL_Meetup_Hot_Topics.pdf)]

-This meetup is took place at A1 Telekom, we want to thank them for hosting us!
+This meetup took place at A1 Telekom, we want to thank them for hosting us!